Swaran Ram Darapuri

-Sarwan Ram Darapuri an Indian social activist, politician and ex-IPS officer.
+Sarwan Ram Darapuri (born 1943) is an Indian social activist, politician and ex-IPS officer.
 He served as the third-highest-ranking police officer in Uttar Pradesh.

 Early life

 Darapuri was born on 16 December 1943 at Darapur village in Jalandhar District of Punjab.
 His father's name is Naranjan Ram.
 Darapuri is an Ambedkarite and also converted into Buddhism on 14 October 1995.
 He completed his Bachelor of Sciences from the Ramgharia College, Phagwara (Punjab) in 1964.

 He worked as a science lecturer in Punjab, District Organiser of National Savings Organisation (GOI), Assistant in Ministry of Finance (GOI), New Delhi and the Customs Appraiser in Customs Department (GOI) at Bombay.

 Civil service

 He is an Indian Police Services officer from 1972 batch of Uttar Pradesh.
 He became Inspector General of Police in Uttar Pradesh.
 Darapuri was last posted at Armed Training Centre, Sitapur and retired on 31 December 2003.

 Politics

 He was State Coordinator of Lok Rajniti Manch of U.P and the Member of Coordination Committee for Jan Sangharsh Morcha.
 He is National Secretary and the National President of All India People's Front (Radical).

 He contested in 2009 Indian General elections of Lok Sabha from Lucknow constituency and in 2014 Indian general elections he contested from the Robertsganj constituency but lost at both times.

 He criticised and questioned the role of the police after inspector Subodh Singh was killed in the 2019 Bulandshahr violence and 2018 Kasganj violence.